HL7/davinci-epdx/input/pagecontent/pdeximplementationactorsinteractionsdatapayloadsandmethods.md

 - **Health Plan**: The Insurance entity, or Payer, who handles claims for services provided to their plan members.
 - **Member**: The health plan member / patient who is, or was, a member of a health plan.
 - **Provider**: The practitioner or clinician, or their representative, that initiates a data access request to retrieve member data from a health plan.
-- **Third-Party Application**: Health Plan Members / Patients have a right under the Health Insurance Portability and Accountability Act of 1996 (HIPAA) to direct the information held by a covered entity, such as a Hospital or Health Plan to a third party of their choosing.
+- **Third-Party Application**: Health Plan Members / Patients have a right under the Health Insurance Portability and Accountability Act of 1996 (HIPAA) to direct the information held by a covered entity, such as a hospital or Health Plan to a third party of their choosing.

 There are different terms used for an individual or patient in the Health Plan industry.
 Terms such as subscriber or member may be used.
 A subscriber and a member are not necessarily equivalent.
 For example, the subscriber may be the primary family member on a plan that covers the entire family.
 Therefore, the term Member will be used throughout this guide to identify the individual subject of the "member health history".